kalkidanderso/eaglepoint-assessment/task1_text_analyzer/DOCUMENTATION.md

 # Task 1 - Smart Text Analyzer (Python) - Process Notes

 Used Python for this, tried to keep it simple.
-These are basically my working notes - what I searched, how I built it, issues I ran into etc
+These are basically my working notes - what I searched, how I built it, issues I ran into, etc.